 Phase III is the final stage of drug development before application for market approval by regulatory authorities.

-Based on guidance from the FDA and EMA, InDex is planning a sequential phase III program for cobitolimod will consist of two sequential induction studies and a yearlong maintenance study with patients that have responded to cobitolimod as induction therapy.
-The phase III program will form the basis for market approval by confirming cobitolimod’s overall efficacy and safety profile in a large enough group of patients with moderate to severe, left-sided ulcerative colitis with an inadequate response or failure to tolerate conventional therapy, biological therapy or JAK inhibitors.
+Based on guidance from the FDA and EMA, the phase III program for cobitolimod will consist of two sequential induction studies and a yearlong maintenance study with patients that have responded to cobitolimod as induction therapy.
+The phase III program will form the basis for marketing approval by confirming cobitolimod’s overall efficacy and safety profile in a large enough group of patients with moderate to severe, left-sided ulcerative colitis with an inadequate response or failure to tolerate conventional therapy, biological therapy or JAK inhibitors.

 When a sufficient number of the participants in the study have been randomized and have eligible data for the primary endpoint, an interim analysis will be performed in a blinded fashion to select the best dose of 250 mg and 500 mg cobitolimod and the other dose will be dropped.
 Following the blinded interim analysis, the additional patients to be randomized into the study will receive only the best dose of cobitolimod or placebo.
 This is referred to as an adaptive study design.
 Patients responding to cobitolimod in the induction study will be eligible to continue in the one-year maintenance study, in which they will be treated with either cobitolimod or placebo once every three weeks for an additional 46 weeks.

 Trial participants will receive a double-blind treatment with cobitolimod or placebo.
-This means that neither the participant, their treating physician, trial staff, contract research staff nor InDex knows which treatment is being administered.
+This means that neither the participant, their treating physician, trial staff, contract research staff nor InDex knows which treatment is being administered to each individual patient.
 All study medication will be identical regarding appearance, packaging and labeling.
 The trial will be held blinded until all data has been confirmed and a so-call “clean file” has been created.
 Only then will the results be compiled according to treatment group.

 If you are interested in more information about the study, please contact Clinical Trial Manager Karin Arnesson.